Submission from Social Work Scotland to John Scott QC

 Tribunals and legal supports

-Challenges from MHOs do not always land well with medical colleagues or with tribunal members, and we think this is indicative of a wider issue regarding relative weight of professional knowledge in decision making, with a higher status being afforded to medical views.
-It is standard practice in tribunals to excuse medical colleagues due to pressure of work in a way that others are not.
+Challenges from MHOs do not always land well with medical colleagues or with tribunal members, and we think this is indicative of a wider issue regarding the relative weight of professional knowledge in decision making, with a higher status being afforded to medical views.
+It is standard practice in tribunals to excuse medical colleagues due to the pressure of work in a way that others are not.

 We find that tribunals are less likely to take radical decisions that support the spirit of the legislation.
 Proactively, tribunals could more rigorously examine deficits in the system that might have prevented unwanted outcomes.
 To this end, the Review might consider allowing tribunals a wider range of interrogative powers.

 Tribunals might better take the perspective of the person and their carers from an early stage in proceedings (rather than at the end of the proceeding as is currently the case), and from this standpoint, inquire into all aspects of the treatment and care plans.
-This would ward against pathologising the person, and marry up better with supported decision making.
+This would ward against pathologising the person and marry up better with supported decision making.

 We wonder if a representative other than a curator ad litem would be better able to reflect a wider overview of the person’s circumstances and views.